SPCA of Texas Board of Directors

 Make a donation on Stacey's behalf

-Katy has more than 20 years of financial and accounting experience.
-For the last 10+ years, Katy served as Chief Financial Officer and Executive Vice President for several multi-national public and private software and service companies.
+Katy has more than 20 years of financial and accounting experience and is currently the Chief Financial Officer for A.H.
+Belo Corporation (NYSE: AHC).
+Prior to this role, Katy served as Chief Financial Officer and Executive Vice President for several multi-national public and private software and service companies.
 Katy grew up in Louisiana and attended Louisiana State University where she received both her Bachelor and Master’s of Accounting.
 Katy joined the SPCA of Texas’ Board of Directors in March, 2014.

 While Katy enjoys traveling, being outdoors and sports, her passion is to help with the protection of all animals and working to create sustainable environments that we share with them.
-Katy shares her Dallas home with Mack, her French Bulldog and her 4 cats – Frank, Popeye, Mo and Panda.
+Katy shares her Dallas home with Mack and Stella her French Bulldogs and her 3 cats – Frank, Popeye and Mo.

 Make a donation on Katy's behalf